vsoch/arxiv-equations/wikipedia/README.md

 vector could be used to combine a set of features (from a label) to describe the full equation.
 I can cluster both the feature (single token) vectors along with the equations, and see if the method clusters makes sense.

+After this step we have:

+ - [word2vec models](models) to describe either the entire wikipedia corpus, or subset of domains (pages)
+ - [vectors of the embeddings](vectors) that represent the embeddings for the tokens, or individual characters

+And the (last) step that @vsoch is going to do is to map the original equations onto the embeddings, meaning that if we understand each equation to be a set of the characters, we can average over them to get a vector for the equation.
+This is taking a bit longer than anticipated because I'm doing a lot of work to update wordfish :)